-Blue Capital Global Reinsurance Fund Limited (the "Company") is an exempted closed-ended mutual fund company incorporated under the laws of Bermuda and listed on the London Stock Exchange's Specialist Fund Market ("SFM") with a secondary listing on the Bermuda Stock Exchange ("BSX").
-Trading in the Company's shares commenced on 6 December 2012, at which time the Company raised \$100.1 million from an initial public offering of 100.1 million ordinary shares of the Company ("Ordinary Shares"), \$50 million of which was invested by Montpelier Reinsurance Ltd. ("Montpelier Re").
+Blue Capital Global Reinsurance Fund Limited (the "Company") is an exempted closed-ended mutual fund company incorporated under the laws of Bermuda and listed on the London Stock Exchange's Specialist Fund Segment ("SFS") with a secondary listing on the Bermuda Stock Exchange ("BSX").
+Trading in the Company's shares commenced on 6 December 2012.
+The Company provides investors with access to the risk premia available from catastrophe reinsurance, largely uncorrelated to financial markets.